-Meanwhile, Briefly.co.za previously reported The SABC has spoken out against claims that they axed Sjava, real name Jabulani Hadebe, from the popular SABC1 soapie Uzalo.
+Meanwhile, Briefly.co.za previously reported The SABC against claims that they axed Sjava, real name Jabulani Hadebe, from the popular SABC1 soapie Uzalo.

 The media personality was reported to have joined the stellar cast of the show but claims were later made that he was fired.
 Reports alleged that Sjava's contract was terminated due to Lady Zamar's ongoing court case against him.

 TshisaLive has reported that acting SABC spokesperson Mmoni Seapolelo has refuted the claims that the musician was fired.
 According to Seapolelo, Sjava's contract was for a limited time.

 Enjoyed reading our story?
 Download BRIEFLY's news app on Google Play now and stay up-to-date with major South African news!